 Matter known as ordinary, which makes up everything we know, corresponds to only 5% of the Universe.
 Approximately half of this percentage still eluded detection.
 Numerical simulations made it possible to predict that the rest of this ordinary matter should be located in the large-scale structures that form the 'cosmic web' at temperatures between 100,000 and 10 million degrees.

 A team led by a researcher from the University of Geneva (UNIGE), Switzerland, observed this phenomenon directly.
-The research shows that the majority of the missing is found in the form of a very hot gas associated with intergalactic filaments.
+The research shows that the majority of the missing ordinary matter is found in the form of a very hot gas associated with intergalactic filaments.
 The article reporting this discovery is published in the journal Nature.

 To read more, click here.